sjoqvist/kth-ai14-checkers-visualizer/README.md

   outputs data (for example because it's stuck in an infinite loop), this will make the Visualizer appear to be frozen, although that's not necessarily the case.
+* When a client writes frequently to stderr, the Visualizer uses 100% CPU and continues to do so also after the clients have exited.
+This probably indicates that the GLib event loop is clogged with low-priority events.
+This should be investigated.

 Lacking/TODO (may or may not get fixed)
 ---------------------------------------